robcarver17/pysystemtrade/docs/data.md

 There are three ways to generate roll calendars:

 1. Generate a calendar based on [the individual contract data you have](#roll-calendars-shipped-in-csv-files).
 2. Infer the roll calendar from [existing 'multiple price' data](#roll-calendars-from-existing-multiple-prices-csv-files).
-[Multiple price data](/data/futures/multiple_prices_csv) are data series that include the prices for three types of contract: the current, next, and carry contract (though of course there may be overlaps between these). pysystemtrade is shipped with .csv files for multiple and adjusted price data.
+[Multiple price data](/data/futures/multiple_prices_csv) are data series that include the prices for three types of contract: the current, next, and carry contract (though of course there may be overlaps between these). pysystemtrade is shipped with CSV files for multiple and adjusted price data.
 Unless the multiple price data is right up to date, this may mean your rolls are a bit behind.
 3. Use the provided roll calendars, saved [here](/data/futures/roll_calendars_csv).
 Again, these may be a bit behind.
 I generate these from multiple prices, so it's basically like step 2 except I've done the work for you.

-Roll calendars are always saved as .csv files, which have the advantage of being readable and edited by human.
+Roll calendars are always saved as CSV files, which have the advantage of being readable and edited by human.
 So you can add extra rolls (if you've used method 2 or 3, and there would have been rolls since then) or do any manual hacking you need to get your multiple price data build to work.

 Once we have the roll calendar we can also adjust it so it is viable given the individual contract futures prices we have from the [previous stage](#getting-historical-data-for-individual-futures-contracts).
 As an arbitrary example, you might assume you can roll 10 days before the expiry but that happens to be Thanksgiving so there are no prices available.
 The logic would find the closest date when you can actually trade.